 And since bidets wash away fecal matter and bacteria that could travel to the urinary tract, they can actually reduce the risk of UTIs by improving overall hygiene.

-Using a bidet provides a more thorough and hygienic cleanse, reducing infection risk and improving quality of life.
+Using a bidet provides a more thorough and hygienic cleansing experience, reducing the risk of infection and improving overall quality of life.

-In fact, many of Johnson’s customers say they had fewer UTIs after switching to a bidet, with caregivers noting improvements in their loved ones’ health and comfort.
+In fact, many of Johnson’s customers report fewer UTIs after switching to a bidet, with caregivers noting improvements in their loved ones’ health and comfort.

-To maximize the benefits of a bidet and minimize the risk of UTIs, here are 5 practical tips for caregivers.
+To maximize the benefits of a bidet and minimize the risk of UTIs, here are five practical tips for caregivers.

 1. Opt for an electric bidet